Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 The additional boolean keys control multimodal, cleaning, and future extensibility features:

-- `require_text_cleaning` – Reserved for the paragraphizer workflow.
-The assets remain in place, but the helper is currently disabled so every identity relies on the deterministic plaintext scrub alone.
+- `require_text_cleaning` – When `true`, CtrlSpeak always runs the deterministic plaintext scrub before TTS playback.
+Identities that set it to `false` skip the scrub unless keywords or other sanitizers trigger.
 - `vision` – Enables image capture tooling documented in [`docs/tooling.md`](tooling.md).
 When `true`, SocialRobot listens for the spoken “look at my screen” and “look at my clipboard” commands, exposes matching context-menu actions on the floating logo, and routes captured images to the LLM.
 When `false`, the commands are ignored, the context-menu items are hidden, and no images are taken.
 - `tool` – Reserved flag for forthcoming external tool integrations.
 It defaults to `false` today but can be toggled once tool calling is implemented.